amcneil36/amcneil36.github.io/blogs/local-and-ci-server-build-recommendations.md

   * the most common type of automated test should be a unit test followed by the back-end functional tests followed by GUI tests
 * delete any redundant acceptance tests that don't add much value over already existing acceptance tests

-If the acceptance tests are still causing the build to take longer than 10 minutes after doing this, then we want to take the least important acceptance tests and have them run post-commit.<sup>1</sup> The most important acceptance test and the ones that are most likely to fail should be the ones ran on commit in this case.
+If the acceptance tests are still causing the build to take longer than 10 minutes after doing this, then we want to take the least important acceptance tests and have them run post-commit.<sup>1</sup> The most important acceptance tests and the ones that are most likely to fail should be the ones ran on commit in this case.
 This would make the commit stage fast while having the post-commit build still be likely to pass.
 In either case, we should make sure that all acceptance tests pass prior to releasing.

 ### Place all tests in the same repository as the code they test
 Sometimes people will try to place acceptance tests in a different repository than the code they test.
 This makes it harder to set up a build that runs all the necessary tests.
 It also makes it possible for the production repository to be out of date with the corresponding acceptance testing repository.
 Having tests in the same repository as the code they test will make the build easier to set up and will make it less likely that people merge with tests that are failing elsewhere.